The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 - Humalog cartridges begins lowering blood sugar within minutes after an injection.
 The peak effect occurs within 30 to 90 minutes after a dose.
 The effect lasts for up to 2 to 5 hours.

-- Do not share pen or cartridge devices with another person.
+- Do not share pen or cartridge devices with another person even if the needle has been changed.
 Sharing these devices may pass infections from 1 person to another.
 This includes infections you may not know you have.

 - It is very important to follow your insulin regimen exactly.
 Do NOT miss any doses.
 Ask your doctor for specific instructions to follow in case you should ever miss a dose of insulin.